Community ‘violence interrupters’ work to stem rising crime

 That includes violence interrupter programs such as Gideon’s Army or Cure Violence Global, which started in Chicago and has branched out to other cites.
 Other groups, including the West Nashville Dream Center, primarily attack structural issues such as poverty and educational inequality.
 The groups differ in philosophy but share a common goal of improving life in their communities.

-Minorities are heavily affected by community violence, said Paul Carrillo, the community violence initiative director at the Giffords Law Center to Prevent Gun Violence but it’s not unusual to see pushback surface at the grassroots level.
+Minorities are heavily affected by community violence, said Paul Carrillo, the community violence initiative director at the Giffords Law Center to Prevent Gun Violence, but it’s not unusual to see pushback surface at the grassroots level.

 “Anywhere there’s a significant level of crime there are also homegrown peacemakers,” he said.
 Those include church leaders, but also former gang members and the formerly incarcerated.